What is a Good Blog Structure? (With On-page SEO)

 • Break the text intro paragraphs for enhanced readability.

-• Each para should be short but not too short.
+• Each paragraph should be short but not too short.
 It should explain each subtopic at a time.
-Also, the sentences in the paragraphics should be shorter.
+Also, the sentences in the paragraphs should be shorter.

-• You can use bullet points for better ingestion of sentences.
+• You can use bullet points to use sentences better.

 Images in a Seo blog structure:

 • Use imagery judiciously.
-Add illustrative, infographics, decorative images wherever required.
+Add illustrative, infographics, and decorative images wherever required.

 • Add alt text in every image.

-• Image name should describe the image along with an identifier if any.
+• The image name should describe the image along with any identifier.
 Example: how-to-structure-a-blog-with-seo.webp.

 • The size of the image should be small to decrease the page size.

-• Use proper attribution in case you do not own the images.
+• Use proper attribution if you do not own the images.

 • Add structured data in images to help search engines understand the content.